Profile information

 - mulching

-- compost related work (wormcompost)
+- compost related tasks (worm compost)

 - checking for ripe fruits & vegetables & collecting them

-- help preparing lunch & dinner
+- (help) preparing dinner

 - planting seeds/plants/trees

-- constructing terraces & paths
+- making terraces & paths

 - January/February/March/April: pruning many small cork trees and strawberry trees.